What She Carried: A VR Archive of Memory and Migration

 An immersive, research-led VR experience exploring generational trauma, identity, and memory through the objects carried during the 1947 Partition of British India.

-• Capture intergenerational memory through participatory storytelling
+• Capture intergenerational memory through participatory storytelling.

 Phase 1: Participatory Research & Oral Histories